Figuring out how to create a cycling adventure gave me purpose and structure for my riding.

 The White River State Trail is Awesome

-My route took me through Waterford and onto English Settlement Road through Racine County.
+In regards of how to create a cycling adventure, My route took me through Waterford and onto English Settlement Road through Racine County.
 I came to the White River State Trail east of Burlington.

 This trail is amazing.
 Crush limestone, wide, lots of beautiful scenery.

 I stopped at Casey’s in Burlington.
 In hindsight, I wish I had kept going until I reached the Pedal and Cup in Springfield.
 It’s a great little coffee shop that caters to people using the trail.